 By looking at the label, and seeing the lack of obvious animal ingredients, It’s easy to immediately jump to the conclusion that Sour Patch Kids are vegan.

-However, also based on its ingredients, I can spot certain ingredients that may give rise to a controversial dispute, namely sugar, artificial flavors, and added colors.
+However, I can also spot certain ingredients that are deemed controversial within the vegan community, namely sugar, artificial flavors, and colors.

 Sour Patch Kids: Ingredients